hyukahn16/hyukahn16.github.io/_posts/paper_summary/2023-09-28-reducing-excessive-margin-achieve-better-accuracy-robustness-trade-off.markdown

 <ins>What are the claimed contributions of the paper?</ins><br>
   <font size="3.5">
   The paper attempts to address the research problem by studying the effects of adversarial training ("<em>examin[ing] the changes induced in the decision boundary of a deep network during adversarial training</em>").
-They claim that adversarial training causes "<em>unwarranted increase in the margin along certain adversarial directions</em>" which leads to lower accuracy.
-The main claimed contribution of this paper is the new algorithm <em>Helper-based Adversarial Training (HAT)</em> which provides better robustness without sacrificing the accuracy compared to existing adversarial defense<br>
+They claim that (1) adversarial training causes "<em>unwarranted increase in the margin along certain adversarial directions</em>" which leads to lower accuracy.
+The main claimed contribution of this paper is the (2) new algorithm <em>Helper-based Adversarial Training (HAT)</em> which provides better robustness without sacrificing the accuracy compared to existing adversarial defense<br>
   </font>

 <ins>How do the authors substantiate their claims?</ins><br>
   <font size="3.5">
+  (1) Using CIFAR-10 and ResNet-18 (94.6% accuracy, 0% robustness to PGD L-inf attacks) fine-tuned with adversarial training (83.3% accuracy, 51.6% robustness), <br>
-  The effect of <em>Helper-based Adversarial Training (HAT)</em> is claimed through...
+  (2) The effect of <em>Helper-based Adversarial Training (HAT)</em> is claimed through...<br>
   </font>
 <ins>What are the conclusions?</ins>
 </font>